dtharumia/gt-transfer-tool/README.md

 ## Codebase

-GT Transfer Tool is built using Next.js, TypeScript, Chakra UI, and Typesense, Azure, and Vercel.
+GT Transfer Tool is built using Next.js, TypeScript, Chakra UI, Typesense, Python, Selenium, Azure, and Vercel.
 A Github Action automatically scrapes the existing transfer equivalency table once a month to ensure that the transfer data is accurate.

 For local development, ensure that GT Transfer Tool runs on `http:localhost:3000` to avoid CORS errors when connecting to the backend.
 To run locally, download the repository and execute `npm run dev`.